barryclark/jekyll-now/about.md

 Cheryl brings engineers together to build the future of infrastructure, especially cloud native and open source.

 As Senior Director at Arm, Cheryl leads strategy across the cloud and infrastructure ecosystem.
-She founded the Cloud Native London meetup and grew it to over 7000 members.
+She founded Cloud Native London and runs monthly events for a community of 7000 architects, SREs and DevOps engineers.

-Previously Cheryl was VP Ecosystem at CNCF, expanding the End User Community to 150 organisations including Spotify, Apple and Airbnb.
-She built web-scale distributed systems at Google Maps, and high performing engineering teams at Apple.
+Previously Cheryl was VP Ecosystem at the Cloud Native Computing Foundation / Linux Foundation, bringing Spotify, Apple and Airbnb into the End User Community.
+She started as a C++ engineer on Google Maps and managed engineering teams at Apple.
+She holds a Masters Computer Science from the University of Cambridge.